Feb 26, 2021

 - Driver’s licence history: Used when your insurance company requests a copy of your driving record.
 Also used to confirm completion of driving school.

 - 5-year uncertified driver’s record : Used by insurers to confirm driving history.

 - 5-year certified driver’s record : You need this if you apply to drive in a province outside of Ontario.

 - Extended driver’s record search : Used as a supporting document in court.

-- Complete driver’s record : Commonly requested by your insurance company.
+- Complete driver’s record : Commonly requested by insurance providers.

 - Driver’s licence check : Used to confirm your driver’s license is valid.